gNg22/Recipe_Management/README.md

 1. To use other APIs, uncomment the `REST_FRAMEWORK` dictionary in the `settings.py` file.
 2. Pass the access token obtained in step 2 as a Bearer token in the `Authorization` field of the API request.

-## Note

-This project is currently in the development phase.
-The master branch has been pushed, and updates will be made soon.

 ## API Endpoints